 - Property crimes like theft or larceny.

-When you do a criminal history search, in most cases will not learn if they has had any:
+When you do a criminal history search, in most cases will not learn if they have had any:

 - Drivers license suspended or revoked.